 - Cardiac catheterization.
-A thin, flexible tube (catheter) is inserted into a blood vessel in the groin and up to the heart.
+A thin, flexible tube called a catheter is inserted into a blood vessel in the groin and up to the heart.
 A dye injected through the catheter makes the heart structures show up more clearly on X-rays.
-The catheter also allows the doctor to measure pressure in the chambers of the heart and in the blood vessels.
+During the procedure, a health care provider can measure pressure in different parts of the heart.

 For a partial atrioventricular canal defect, surgery to repair the mitral valve is needed so that the valve will close tightly.
 If repair isn't possible, the valve might need to be replaced.

-- Have remaining heart defects after surgery
+- Has remaining heart problems after surgery

 - Received an artificial heart valve